Eleonora Evi

 Eleonora Evi (born 20 November 1983) is an Italian politician.
-Since July 2021, Evi is the spokesperson of Green Europe, sharing the leadership of the party with Angelo Bonelli.
+Between July 2021 and November 2023, Evi was the spokesperson of Green Europe, sharing the leadership of the party with Angelo Bonelli.

 Biography

 Born in Milan, Evi has been elected as a Member of the European Parliament in 2014, and was re-elected in 2019.
 She joined the Greens–European Free Alliance group in December 2020 together with her colleagues Rosa D'Amato, Ignazio Corrao and Piernicola Pedicini.

+In April 2024, she joined the Democratic Party.